rust-lang/reference/src/items/enumerations.md

 }
 ```

-### Accessing Discriminant Values
+### Accessing Discriminant

+#### Via `mem::discriminant`

+[`mem::discriminant`] returns an opaque reference to the discriminant of
+an enum value which can be compared.
+This cannot be used to get the value
+of the discriminant.

 #### Casting

-If there is no data attached to *any* of the variants of an enumeration, then
-the discriminant can be directly accessed with a [numeric cast]; e.g.:
+If an enumeration is fieldless, then its discriminant can be directly
+accessed with a [numeric cast]; e.g.:

 ```rust
 enum Enum {